 Working towards a more perfect New Relic.

 Our mission is to create and sustain a diverse and inclusive environment for Relics through a foundation of equity and systemic organizational change.
+(You could say we want to change the world!)

 Our leaders challenge the status quo, even when we’ve faced our own setbacks.
 We demand better for each other and recognize there is always more work to be done.